 Suppose we have N objects, each of which is a piece of conductive material.
 The ith object has voltage Vi and carries charge Qi

-We are going to assume that if we have some charge in a certain equilibrium arrangement, we can (say) double the amount of charge and the charges won’t move; that is, the double-charge arrangement will also be in equilibrium.
+We are going to assume that if we have some charge in a certain equilibrium arrangement, we can (say) double the amount of charge and none if it will move; that is, the double-charge arrangement will also be in equilibrium.
 This is not true in general, for instance if varactors or other lightly-doped semiconductors are involved, or if the electrodes are free to move (as in a gold-leaf electroscope) … but it is a reasonable approximation for immovable metal electrodes.